gigalixir/gigalixir-cli/docs/source/main.rst

 How to Launch a Remote Observer
 ===============================

+Because Observer runs on your local machine and connects to a production node by joining the production cluster, you first have to have clustering set up.
+You don't have to have multiple nodes, but you need to follow the instructions in :ref:`clustering`.

+You also need to have :elixir:`runtime_tools` in your application list in your :bash:`mix.exs` file.

-To launch observer and connect it to a production node
+Then, to launch observer and connect it to a production node, run

 .. code-block:: bash

     gigalixir observer $APP_NAME

 and follow the instructions.
-This connects to a random container.
-We don't currently allow you to specify which container you want to connect to.
+This connects to a random container using consistent hashing.
+We don't currently allow you to specify which container you want to connect to, but it will connect to the same container each time based on a hash of your ip address.

 How to see the current period's usage
 =====================================